hannestschofenig/tschofenig-ids/lamps-nonce/draft-tschofenig-lamps-nonce-cmp-est.md

  }
 ~~~

+Note: The EvidenceHint structure is defined in {{I-D.ietf-lamps-csr-attestation}}.

 The use of the general request/response message exchange leads to an
 extra roundtrip to convey the nonce from the CA/RA to the end entity
 (and ultimately to the Attester inside the end entity).